pandoc-ext/fonts-and-alignment/test/input.md

 | Hex Full      | `[Sample]{pfa-font-color="#2E8B57"}` | [Sample]{pfa-font-color="#2E8B57"} |
 | Hex Shorthand^[Three-digit shorthand expands by repeating each hexadecimal digit per RGB channel (e.g., `#666` becomes `#666666`).
 This only applies when each channel consists of a single repeated hexadecimal digit.
 Full hexadecimal values without per-channel repetition (e.g., `#2E8B57`) are not eligible for shorthand expansion.] | `[Sample]{pfa-font-color="#666"}` | [Sample]{pfa-font-color="#666"} |

-**Note:** While the default Pandoc LaTeX template loads `x11names` (which includes numbered variants like `LightBlue3`), CSS and web browsers do not recognize these.
-To ensure your colors render perfectly across both PDF and HTML formats, you must stick strictly to standard CSS3 Named Colors or Hexadecimal codes.
+**Note:** While Pandoc's default LaTeX template loads `x11names` (which includes numbered variants like `LightBlue3`), CSS and web browsers do not recognize these.
+To ensure your colors render perfectly across both PDF and HTML formats, you must stick strictly to the standard CSS3 Named Colors or Hexadecimal codes.

 ### Color Mixing